Hulhumalé: Development

 Hulhumalé is underutilized relative to other central atolls in the Maldives.
 It would take the lead of the government to improve utilization by moving government ministries, government departments and public institutions to Hulhumalé and assisting public servants with relocation costs.
 Pending urban development, greenery landscaping would help make the place more attractive and convenient.

 On 15 January 2015 the second reclamation phase of Hulhumalé was launched, which will include the construction of a youth centre.
 The $50 million project was awarded to Dredging International NV, Belgium earlier this year.

 Transport

 Hulhumalé's road network was planned together with the development of the island.
 Transport between Phase 1 and Phase 2 are through 4 bridges.
 Public transport became more convenient with the introduction of relatively inexpensive buses, that travel internally in Hulhumalé, and also to Velana International Airport and Malé.

 The island is connected via a causeway to the airport island Hulhulé Island, allowing easy road transport between the Velana International Airport and Hulhumalé.
 With the opening of the Sinamalé Bridge between Hulhulé and Malé Island in September 2018, the road networks of the three islands were connected for the first time.

+In April of 2026,MTCC Launches the first ever Full electric Taxi line Operated by The government.This Taxi line Now has 150 Taxis.